How To Block Noise From Neighbors Garden

 However, if you’re afraid that your neighbors might react rudely- you can call the cops.
 But you should stay anonymous as some neighbors might seek revenge if they discover you called cops on them.

-#Method2: Block yard noise from entering your home
+#Method2: Block garden noise from entering your home

 Soundproof the window